-This prospectus relates to the resale from time to time of (i) an aggregate of 59,567,173 shares of Class A common stock, par value \$0,0001 per share (the "Class A common stock"), of Vivid Seats Inc., a Delaware corporation, including (a) 44,017,173 shares of Class A common stock issued to certain qualified institutional buyers and accredited investors that purchased shares of Class A common stock in private placements consummated in connection with the Business Combination (as defined below) and (b) 15,550,000 shares of Class A common stock held by Horizon Sponsor, LLC, a Delaware limited liability company ("Sponsor"), and (ii) 45,686,457 warrants to purchase Class A common stock, including (a) 6,519,791 Vivid Seats Private Placement IPO Warrants (as defined below) to purchase Class A common stock at an exercise price of \$11.50 per share, held by the Sponsor, (c) 17,000,000 Vivid Seats \$10.00 Exercise Warrants (as defined below) to purchase Class A common stock at an exercise price of \$10.00 per share and (d) 17,000,000 Vivid Seats \$15.00 Exercise Warrants (as defined below) to purchase Class A common stock at an exercise price of \$15.00 per share (collectively, the "warrants") by the selling shareholders named in this prospectus (each a "Selling Shareholder" and, collectively, the "Selling Shareholders").
-This prospectus also relates to (x) the issuance by us and resale by the Selling Shareholders from time to time of (i) up to 45,686,457 shares of Class A common stock issuable upon the exercise of these warrants and (ii) up to 124,200,000 shares of Class A common stock issuable upon cache in the future pursuant to the exercise of warrants held by Hoya Topco, LLC, a Delaware limited liability company ("Hoya Topco"), including 6,000,000 Intermediate Common Units (sa defined below) by shareholders other than the Sponsor.
+This prospectus relates to the resale from time to time of (i) an aggregate of 59,567,173 shares of Class A common stock, par value \$0.0001 per share (the "Class A common stock"), of Vivid Seats Inc., a Delaware corporation, including (a) 44,017,173 shares of Class A common stock issued to certain qualified institutional buyers and accredited investors that purchased shares of Class A common stock in private placements consummated in connection with the Business Combination (as defined below) and (b) 15,550,000 shares of Class A common stock held by Horizon Sponsor, LLC, a Delaware limited liability company ("Sponsor"), and (ii) 45,686,457 warrants to purchase Class A common stock, including (a) 6,519,791 Vivid Seats Private Placement IPO Warrants (as defined below) to purchase Class A common stock at an exercise price of \$11.50 per share, (b) 5,166,666 Vivid Seats Public IPO Warrants (as defined below) to purchase Class A common stock at an exercise price of \$11.50 per share, held by the Sponsor, (c) 17,000,000 Vivid Seats \$10.00 Exercise Warrants (as defined below) to purchase Class A common stock at an exercise price of \$10.00 per share and (d) 17,000,000 Vivid Seats \$15.00 Exercise Warrants (as defined below) to purchase Class A common stock at an exercise price of \$15.00 per share (collectively, the "warrants") by the selling shareholders named in this prospectus (each a "Selling Shareholder" and, collectively, the "Selling Shareholders").
+This prospectus also relates to (x) the issuance by us and resale by the Selling Shareholders from time to time of (i) up to 45,686,457 shares of Class A common stock issuable upon the exercise of these warrants and (ii) up to 124,200,000 shares of Class A common stock issuable upon exchange of Intermediate Common Units (as defined below) held by Hoya Topco, LLC, a Delaware limited liability company ("Hoya Topco"), including 6,000,000 Intermediate Common Units issuable in the future pursuant to the exercise of warrants held by Hoya Topco, and (y) the issuance by us of up to 12,966,110 shares of Class A common stock issuable upon the exercise of Vivid Seats Public IPO Warrants held by shareholders other than the Sponsor.

-On October 18, 2021, we consummated the business combination (the "Business Combination") contemplated by that certain transaction agreement, dated as of April 21, 2021 (as may be amended from time to time, the "Transaction Agreement"), by and among Horizon Acquisition Corporation ("Horizon"), Sponsor, Hoya Topco, Hoya Intermediate, LLC, a Delaware limited liability company ("Hoya Intermediate") and Vivid Seats Inc., a Delaware corporation ("We," "us" o" "our"), pursuant to which, among other transactions, Horizon merged with and into us, upon which the separate corporation ceased and we became the surviving corporation.
+On October 18, 2021, we consummated the business combination (the "Business Combination") contemplated by that certain transaction agreement, dated as of April 21, 2021 (as may be amended from time to time, the "Transaction Agreement"), by and among Horizon Acquisition Corporation ("Horizon"), Sponsor, Hoya Topco, Hoya Intermediate, LLC, a Delaware limited liability company ("Hoya Intermediate") and Vivid Seats Inc., a Delaware corporation ("we," "us" or "our"), pursuant to which, among other transactions, Horizon merged with and into us, upon which the separate corporate existence of Horizon ceased and we became the surviving corporation.